The Resplendent Rubber Plant: all you need to know about the Ficus Elastica

 We are excited to announce our new XL Ficus Elastica in Belly Basket, which makes the plant look even more stylish!
 The Rubber Plant or Rubber Tree acquired its nickname due to the thick white sap it excretes.
 This sap is used to supply 30% of the world’s annual production of rubber.

 The Rubber Plant is an indoor plant which is popular in the world of social media due to its wonderful glossy aesthetic.
 It has truly earned its popularity and we are so excited to take a closer look at this green beauty.

 One important point to note before reading any further is that if you have a latex allergy, then this is not a plant for you!

 Looking after the Rubber Plant

 Caring for the rubber plant is easy as they can survive on low levels of light.
 Common mistakes made by owners are over-watering or moving the plant around too much.
-Moving it to a spot with drastically less sunlight can also be harmful.
+Moving the Rubber Plant to a spot with drastically less sunlight can also be harmful.

 We recommend finding a comfortable spot in your living space, kitchen or bedroom where the plant will be exposed to a healthy amount of sunlight and where it won’t be moved around too much.
 By doing this, you will make your Rubber Plant happy and allow its green leaves to shine to their fullest extent.

 Also, make sure to not place the plant in constant direct sunlight and remember to water it sparingly.
+Providing the Rubber Plant with good care is the best way to enjoy those gorgeous green leaves.
 Further advice can be found on our Frequently Asked Questions page.

 The Perfect Look